biavillasboas/IdealizedWaveCurrent/README.md

 # Funding
 This project was partlially funded by the [SWOT](https://swot.jpl.nasa.gov/) program with NASA grant NNX16AH67G and 80NSSC20K1136.
-Bia Villas Boas was also partially funded by NASA grant 80NSSC17K0326.
+Bia Villas Bôas was also partially funded by NASA grant 80NSSC17K0326.

 # How to use this repository

 All figures in Villas Bôas et al. (2020) can be reproduced using the Python scripts from this repository and the [model output](https://doi.org/10.6075/J0X928V6).
-To do so, follow this steps
+To do so, follow these steps

-1. Make a local coopy of this repository by either cloning or downloading it.
+1. Make a local copy of this repository by either cloning or downloading it.

 2. Download the [model output](https://doi.org/10.6075/J0X928V6), untar the files, and move all three directories to `data` in the project root.
 After doing so, your directory three should look like this: